|

 his 22nd car) Sheen Shack has plotted a few

-things recently, but nothing as scheming as when
+things recently, but nothing as scheming as when he plotted to have the only bedroom in

 the Paris caravan.